 Upcoming Webinar Topics

-    In our up-coming webinar, we will discuss recordkeeping requirements in general and specific requirements for OSHA 300 logs.
-We will review and clarify OSHA's requirements for completion of the OSHA 300, OSHA 300-A and OSHA 301, and discuss steps to make use of the information you are recording.
+In this webinar, we discussed recordkeeping requirements in general and specific requirements for OSHA 300 logs.
+We reviewed and clarified OSHA's requirements for completion of the OSHA 300, OSHA 300-A and OSHA 301, and discussed steps to make use of the information you are recording.

 Accurate recordkeeping is an important part of your responsibility as an employer, helps you know what is going on in your organization and helps you measure improvement.
 Good records are an also integral part of your compliance efforts!
 Check out this SafetyConnection for some Recordkeeping Requirements.

 The Occupational Safety and Health Administration (OSHA) was founded in 1970 with a mission to assure safe and healthful conditions for working men and women.
 This SafetyConnection will summarize some key points that are important to your efforts to comply with OSHA regulations.

 Visit this page to download important claim resources, view instructions on what to do when a workplace incident occurs and access your post-incident medical treatment kit.
 Also available from this page is the ability to locate an in-network provider and pharmacy.

 The resources on this page provide general information and suggestions related to workplace safety programs only.
 State requirements and individual workplace conditions and circumstances vary, and the information contained herein cannot replace or substitute for the services of trained professionals.
 Although the information contained herein was obtained from sources believed to be reliable, Key Risk makes no warranty and assumes no liability or responsibility for the correctness, sufficiency, or completeness of this information or any damages incurred resulting from the use of this information.